Nitrokey/coreboot-builder/README.md

 # coreboot-builder
-Builder Repository for Coreboot with Tianocore Firmware
+Builder Repository for Nitrokey Coreboot Devices

-As of now this repository supports building the complete firmware for Nitrokey NitroPC utilizing coreboot and tianocore.

-To run the build, simply execute:
+Run:
 ```
 make
 ```

-The outcome shall be a flashable `coreboot-[version].rom`.
+to see which devices can be built.